 SatelLite is designed to satisfy high requirements regarding quality and handling.
 The instruments in the SatelLite family are encased in sturdy aluminium casing.
-The sensor is built-in and setup and reading is performed from a PC provided with a Mitec program.
+The sensors are connected via a 6-pole gold plated connector and setup and reading is performed from a PC provided with a Mitec program.
 The likewise built-in crystal clock is provided both with time and date and can be started and stopped at the desired time.